 - If a University nominee does not receive the NEH stipend and is granted a Loyola summer research grant, an additional amount is granted to that nominee from Center for the Humanities funds to make the grant comparable with the sum of the NEH stipend.

-- If a University nominee does not receive the NEH stipend and is not granted a Loyola summer research grant, a grant comparable to the NEH summer stipend is granted to that nominee from Center for the Humanities funds.
+- If a University nominee does not receive the NEH stipend and is not granted a Loyola summer research grant, the Center for the Humanities grants a summer stipend comparable to the NEH summer stipend to that nominee.

 - If a University nominee fails to apply for a Loyola summer research grant and does not receive the NEH stipend, he or she is not guaranteed a stipend from the Center for the Humanities.